Latest announcements & notifications

-The Ministry of Labour and Human Resources works towards the vision for a nation where all its citizens have the opportunity for a gainful and quality employment characterized by harmonious and productive relationships in the workplace and the broader community.
+The Ministry of Industry, Commerce and Employment works towards the vision for a nation where all its citizens have the opportunity for a gainful and quality employment characterized by harmonious and productive relationships in the workplace and the broader community.
 The vision is promoted through its engagement in the formulation and implementation of policies related to employment, human resources development, and labour, which are directed towards improving the working and living standards for all people engaged in the world of work.

 The above functions are delivered through five Departments in addition to the Policy and Planning Division, Finance Division, Human Resource Division, and ICT Division.
-They are: i) Department of Labour, ii) Department of Employment and Entrepreneurship, iii) Department of Technical Education, iv) Department of Occupational Standards, and v) Department of National Human Resource Development.
+They are: i) Department of Labour, ii) Department of Employment and Entrepreneurship.
 The activities of the Departments are strategically grouped into four major programmes, which are all geared towards facilitating job seekers’ access to employment opportunities.

 In addition to the four departments, the various services of the Ministry is delivered throughout the country through its four regional offices located in Samdrup Jongkhar, Phuentsholing, Gelephu and Trashigang Dzongkhags.

 Employment Service Centre: 02-334495